 Have you ever worried that you were being too harsh with your commentary?
 Three Polyphony editors are here to help.

 One of the most commonly voiced concerns of readers and editors is how to edit compassionately.
-At Polyphony HS, we pride ourselves in our rich, detailed feedback to every submitting author.
+At Polyphony Lit, we pride ourselves in our rich, detailed feedback to every submitting author.
 But when we are digging into a piece, combing through it and considering how it can be its very best, how do we ensure that the feedback we craft communicates our respect for the submitting author and their work?
-Three experienced members of the Polyphony HS staff weigh in their advice.
+Three experienced members of the Polyphony Lit staff weigh in their advice.

 Kelly, Executive Editor

 DON’T: Use the phrase “I would change”

 Sorry to spoil the anonymous nature of feedback to previous editors, but if you’ve ever gotten essay length feedback with too many parentheses that mentioned the phrase “I would,” it was probably written by me.
 Out of all of the phrases in the Polyphony editor’s vocabulary, this may be the most accidentally dangerous.

 Unlike its sister, “Change this,” its cousin, “Fix this,” or its weird-family-friend-who-everyone-calls-uncle-but-isn’t-actually-related-but-shows-up-to-eat-pumpkin-pie-anyways, “This is a mess.
 Did you even proofread?”, “I would change” has the aura of politeness.
 It seems like it’s a nice way of putting things.
 You’re not commanding the author to, “Change this immediately before I start crying about your violation of the Oxford comma.”
 You’re ~politely~ saying, “Oh!
 Hello there!
 I would change that if I were you.”
 It seems nice, right?
 Wrong.